A Better Kingdom – 2 Samuel

 FIVE Prayer Points

 - Pray for those who are ill, mourning, or continue to struggle with ongoing sickness or life struggles.
-Rochelle and I would particularly welcome prayer for finding a new home to rent as we need to vacate our current house by the end of the month.
+Keep those who really struggle with the colder weather in your prayers.

 - Pray for our Ministry Apprentices: Rusdyan C, Samantha O, and John K. Pray that they will continue to grow in faithful dependence upon God as they serve him and his Son.

 - Pray for the Wrights in Fiji, particularly for Timothy’s adoption.

 - Pray for those who are travelling, that they may enjoy God’s creation, giving praise to him for everything they see and experience.